 The benefits of the 9mm cartridge easily make it one of the best choices for consumers.

-At the beginning of this post, the question was posed of whether or not you should buy a 9mm and if it is a reliable self-defense sidearm.
-Yes, it is a true contender.
+There remains some discussion in the industry about whether you should buy a 9mm and if it is a reliable self-defense sidearm.
+At this point, there’s enough real world data available to quell any naysayers.
+Yes, it is a true contender for the best all-round cartridge and an excellent self-defense option.
 With good ammunition, it has no problem putting down threats quickly and efficiently.
-The best 9mm ammo is consistently more powerful and accurate than .38 Special.

-With less felt recoil and about three times the capacity.
+The best 9mm ammo is consistently more powerful and accurate than the .380 ACP, or .38 Special.
+It has less felt recoil and about three times the capacity of most revolvers.
 Also, carbines in this chambering have become very popular due to the low cost of ammunition.
 Good terminal ballistics for targets under 200 lbs, make it a viable self-defense option.
 All in a package with almost no felt recoil and much less noise than a rifle caliber carbine.

 If you do not yet own a 9mm, you should change that.
 It truly is a caliber for nearly everyone.